graemeleehickey/joineRML/README.md

 How to install
 --------------

 You will need R version (version 3.1 or higher).
 You will also need some additional software depending on what platform you are using.
-Optionally, you will also require LaTeX if you want to install the vignettes.

 Note that installation will be much simpler after submission to CRAN, and no additional software dependencies will be required.